It’s normal to feel low or sad. But sometimes these feelings can get out of control.

 - Don't try to solve their problems

-- If you believe that your friend or someone else may get hurt, get help right away.
+- If you believe that your friend or someone else may be at risk of getting hurt, get help right away.

 If someone has died

 Get help: This guide, called Help is at Hand, was written for everyone who has been affected by suicide.
-It contains practical help, signposts further support and discusses how you may feel, as well as practical strategies for things like telling others and comforting friends.
-It was put together with the help of people bereaved by suicide.
+It contains practical help, signposts further support and discusses how you may feel.
+It also gives practical strategies for things like telling others and comforting friends.
+It was written with the help of people bereaved by suicide.